 “Your landing page needs to immediately communicate who you are, what you offer, and why this offer matters to the user who just clicked on the link.
 If you confuse the visitor, you’ve lost that conversion.”

-Through A/B testing, they found that the conversion rates jumped from 2% to 8% when they used a landing page version with more concise copy, a benefit-focused headline, and a big “Buy Now” button.
+Through A/B testing, they found that the average conversion rate jumped from 2% to 8% when they used a landing page version with more concise copy, a benefit-focused headline, and a big “Buy Now” button.
 It’s the power of clarity in action.

 4. Add a lead form